 Most of the other cards in the pack are of the protection aspect, and that aspect gets some serious love.
 Iron Fist is a completely bonkers ally able to stun a villain twice with good damage output.
 While Momentum Shift is a powerful healing punch combo for a fairly low cost.

 Desperate Defense is also a great card that could see play on a lot of heroes and pairs well with the new Unflappable card, I’m not the biggest fan of Clea or Brother Voodoo, but I bet they can work in certain decks.
 The Night Nurse is also another powerful addition, being able to remove stun or confusion from yourself should not be underestimated.

 Outside of Protection, we get a couple of nice cards in Foiled and Skilled Strike.
 Iron Man as a Leadership ally steals the spotlight though.
 I don’t feel he is in the best spot with the current card pool however, the more upgrades that are released, the better he will age.

-But this card, is absolutely a Doctor Strange card.
+But this card is absolutely a Doctor Strange card.
 There are no other Mystic heroes released, it’s only usable on Doctor Strange.
 The card is freaking called, The Sorceror Supreme.
 I get annoyed at cards outside of hero kits that aren’t really playable outside the kit.
-For the most part arguments can be made for some of the others that do this, but this one is literally only playable on Strange.
+For the most part, arguments can be made for some of the others that do this, but this one is literally only playable on Strange currently.